 Any HTML5-compliant web browser can be used to join the meeting.
 This includes any recent version of Firefox, Chrome, Edge, and Safari.

 Can I test my device/settings ahead of time?

-You can visit our test lobby at any time to ensure you can properly connect to our meeting rooms and to adjust your screen and audio.
+You can visit the Zoom test lobby at any time to ensure you can properly connect to our meeting rooms and to adjust your screen and audio.